spacetimeengineer/spacetimeengine/README.md

 # spacetime-toolkit
-A Python toolkit built with Sympy (A symbolic math library) for exploring the Einstein's field equations.
-This library provides users with the tools to compute the tedius calculations involved in the Einstein field equations.
+A Python toolkit built with Sympy (A symbolic math library) for exploring the Einstein field equations.
+This library is a free utility which enhances users with the tools to quickly working out the tedius calculations involved in the Einstein field equations.

 What does it do?
 ================